 - Encourage Spay/Neuter as part of responsible animal ownership.

 - Check for Heartworms at 6 months of age.. an ideal time for spay/neuter.

 Money is used to pay for the Heartworm Treatment administered by our three Veterinarian providers: Ridge Road Animal Hospital, Pet Doctor,and Animal Hospitals of Rowlett and Heath.
 The owner/adopter make their own appointment (pre-authorized by Rockwall PAWS) and is responsible for getting the animal in for all of the required visits and treatments.
 Rockwall PAWS is billed directly by the Veterinarian.

 When requested, we assist with Spay/Neuter funding and help ill or injured animals if funds available and Heartworm Positive dogs are covered.

-Rockwall PAWS pays for the pre-treatment LAB work, Chest X-ray, hospitalization required for the treatment, and the ‘shots’ (Immiticide) – the most expensive part of the treatment.
-Immiticide is dosed by the weight of the dog usually in three weight categories.
-Small dogs between 2 – 44 pounds cost in neighborhood of $300.00; Medium dogs 45 – 88 pounds $430.00; Large dogs 89 – 110 pounds may cost over $500.00.
+Rockwall PAWS pays for the pre-treatment heartworm test, Chest X-rays (when medically needed and required due to the pet being a senior or having a compromised immune system), over night hospitalization required for the treatment, and the ‘shots’ (Immiticide) – the most expensive part of the treatment.
+Immiticide is dosed by the weight of the dog and costs $400-$600.
 There are often other expenses such as Antibiotics, Pain medicine, or Prednisone; if the Veterinarian thinks they are needed, we request that the adopter take care of these additional expenses.